hutcheb/acd/README.md

 ### Dump Comps Database Records

 The Comps database contains a lot of information and can be export as a directory structure to make it easier to look at.
+It will also extract the CIP class and instance and write it to the log file.

 ```python
 from acd.api import DumpCompsRecordsToFile